Working with the music of Philip Glass, this new artwork was created to help fundraise towards St George’s Bristol capital appeal.

-The form of the artwork is made by taking a sound file from a section of famous Philip Glass music Philip Glass’ Etude No 2 and rotating it about its axis.
+The artwork was made by taking wave form of the first 10 seconds Philip Glass music Philip Glass’ Etude No 2 and rotating it about its axis.
 The music is especially fitting as Philip performed it at his first visit to St George’s in 2013.
-The sound-wave sculpture, entitled Apollo (for the Greek God of music), will consist of approximately 100 hand-blown coloured glass roundels fused together.
+The sound-wave sculpture, entitled Apollo (for the Greek God of music), consists of approximately 80 hand-blown coloured glass roundels fused together.

-A fitting symbol of the transformed St George’s, a world class concert hall which celebrates music in all its forms, the 3.5 metre tall sculpture will be suspended in the foyer of St George’s new extension building when it opens in the winter of 2017.
+A fitting symbol of the transformed St George’s, a world class concert hall which celebrates music in all its forms, the sculpture is suspended in the foyer of St George’s new extension building.

 Philip Glass has performed at St George’s Bristol a number of times and was the first choice as a collaborative partner.
-He says: “I am delighted to provide the musical source for the soundwave.
+He says: “I am delighted to provide the musical source for the sound wave sculpture.
 I have great affection for St George’s – its intimacy, acoustics and the special relationship it allows performers to have with their audience leave abiding memories for me.”

 “It is especially fitting that the chosen piece is my Etudes for Piano, Vol. I, no 2 which I played on my first visit to St George’s in 2013.
 I am happy to be able to play a part in St George’s exciting plans and look forward to seeing the finished piece.” said Philip Glass